IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 Properties
 ''''''''''

-The following properties are availble for use on the :csharp:`StandardDataSource`
+The following properties are available for use on the :csharp:`StandardDataSource`

     :csharp:`CrudContext<TContext> Context`
         The object passed to the constructor that contains the set of objects needed by the standard data source, and those that are most likely to be used in custom implementations.